-Technical Computer Support: All students are provided with login details that permit access to the MyMethodist portal, Outlook Web Access (for email), and campus computer logon.
+Technical Support: All students are provided with login details that permit access to the MyMethodist portal Outlook Web Access (for email), and campus computer logon.
 For a list of technical requirements for online courses, please visit the following site: http://www.methodistcollege.edu/about/online-technology-requirements

 - Password Reset: If you have a password question or need to have your password reset for any of the above functions, contact the Methodist Health System IT Help Desk (anytime, 24hours a day) at 402.354.2280 or firstname.lastname@example.org and refer specifically to your "Network" password (if you reference MyMethodist, they will not know how to help you).

 - Other support: If you need technical help with MyMethodist or other technology issues, please contact NMC help at email@example.com or call the NMC HELP LINE at 402.354.7008.
 If you need assistance after hours (after 4:30 MF or weekends) email is the best form of communication.
 Response will occur within 24 hours.

-Course Evaluations: The faculty and administration of NMC value the professional feedback of students.
-Information from the course evaluation is used for program and college accreditation and to provide faculty with constructive feedback that can be used to impact and improve future instruction.
-The course evaluation is completely anonymous.
-Oncampus courses at NMC use the IDEA course evaluation system and online courses use a different online survey.
-For courses using the IDEA course evaluation, the results for each course are normed with a national database of similar courses and institutions.
+Student Course Evaluations: The faculty and administration of NMC value constructive and professional feedback of students.
+Information from the course evaluation is used for program and college accreditation.
+This information also provide faculty with formative feedback that could be used to impact and improve future instruction.
+The course evaluation is completely anonymous and will be completed electronically by the student.
 Before completing a course evaluation, a student should reflect on their learning experience in order to provide thoughtful responses to the questions asked in the evaluation.
 The faculty and administration expect students to adhere to the tenets of professionalism and the College Core Values when rating the course and faculty, especially when providing written comments.
 Any irrelevant or inappropriate comments will not be considered in relationship to impacting course instruction or as evaluative of faculty performance.

-My.Methodist Portal: The student portal for accessing courses and NMC information is called My.Methodist.
+MyMethodist Portal: The student portal for accessing courses and NMC information is called MyMethodist.
 It is located at: https://my.methodistcollege.edu/.
-If you log into the portal, you can access your online courses in the eRacer learning management system.
+If you log into the portal, you can access your online courses in the learning management system.
 This portal also provides student announcements and a FAQ section.